Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Deploy your own chain on Gelato RaaS with built-in support for Across' intent-based bridging.
 Your rollup can tap into Across' established solver network to give your users immediate access to fast, secure transfers of ETH and major stablecoins across the entire Ethereum ecosystem.

 Ready to deploy your own chain with built-in support for cross-chain intents?
-Visit gelato.network/raas today to explore your options.
+Visit gelato.cloud/raas today to explore your options.